jzengg/vehicle-routing/readme.md

 We might be able to drop off passengers more efficiently like this since we'll have more options that might be conveniently along the way.

 We could also use Djikstra's algorithm with a higher edge weight for edges that touch a passenger or A* with a heuristic like additional passengers near pickup or dropoff.

+# Tests
+There is a very simple `test.py` that can be run to eyeball results.